These delicious, thick Pork Chops with Peppercorn Sauce are one of my favourite ways to enjoy a pork chop dinner.

 - Remove from oven and place over medium-high heat on the stove-top.
 Quickly brown the chops on the stove-top, then remove to a plate to rest.

-- To the hot skillet, add 1 Tbsp butter, onions and peppercorns and stir until onions are golden, about 1 minute.
+- In the hot skillet, melt the 1 Tbsp butter, then add the onions and peppercorns.
+Cook, stirring, until onions are golden, about 1 minute.
 Add wine and cook, stirring until mostly evaporated, about 1 minute.
 Add broth, Dijon mustard and thyme sprigs.
-Reduce heat to medium and allow sauce to simmer/reduce for a few minutes.
-Add cream and then salt and pepper, to taste.
-To thicken gravy, combine cornstarch and water in a small bowl, stirring until smooth.
-Add a bit at a time to your hot gravy, stirring, until desired thickness is achieved.
+Reduce to medium heat and allow sauce to simmer/reduce for a few minutes.
+Add cream and stir in.
+Taste sauce and add salt, as needed.

 Notes